-When I was in 8th grade, I had the choice to pick an elective class that wasn’t band and I picked creative writing.
-I wanted to take anything that had writing in it that year.
-I was going through a lot at home and writing provided a good release, so I took every writing chance I got.
+When I was in 8th grade, I took creative writing.
+I wanted any writing class that year.
+Writing provided a good release for me, so I took every chance I got.

-Around October or so, my teacher at the time introduced us to this competition that happened worldwide every November called National Novel Writing Month or NaNoWriMo for short.
-NaNoWriMo was where a writer writes a novel of 50,000 words in one month.
-The writer was encouraged not to edit the novel at all until it was done.
-No words written outside of that month got counted.
-There was also different motivational speeches that was sent out from established writers, NaNoWriMo lock in events, and more.
+Around October or so, my teacher introduced us to a worldwide competition called National Novel Writing Month (NaNoWriMo).
+During NaNoWriMo, a writer wrote 50,000 words – a novel – in one month.
+They encouraged writers not to edit the novel until it was all done.
+We had motivational speeches sent from established writers, NaNoWriMo lock-in events, and more.

 Some writers went crazy with the idea.
-They planed NaNoWriMo out for months in advance.
-They had all their characters planned and a whole map of their plot written down.
+They planed their novel months in advance.
 But me, being in 8th grade, said something along the lines of, “Sounds like fun.
 I bet I can do it.”
 For the record, I didn’t plan anything out.
-I didn’t get far.
+I also didn’t get far.

-I didn’t go back to NaNoWriMo the next year.
-I forgot about it.
-I also forgot about it the next two years after that.
+The next year, I forgot about NaNoWriMo.
+I also forgot about it the next few years after that.
 I did remember it in time for my senior year of high school though.

 I wasn’t sure what clicked in me, but I decided to try NaNoWriMo again.
 I had completed my first novel the year before and was almost done writing my second one.
-But when I saw something about NaNoWriMo, somehow in some strange way, I decided to do it.
+But when I saw something about NaNoWriMo, I decided to do it.